East Side Kids: The East Side Kids

 During Bobby Jordan's absence, his role in the series was taken by former child actor David Durand.
 Durand had been the star of Columbia's series of Glove Slingers campus comedies, and lent the same earnest sincerity to his East Side Kids appearances.
 Jordan returned in 1944, in uniform, for a guest appearance in Bowery Champs.

 Starting with Clancy Street Boys in 1943, Bernard Gorcey, father of Leo and David, played various bit parts in seven East Side Kids films.

-Given the low budgets, simplistic stories, and crude, assembly-line production of the East Side Kids series, its enduring popularity relies on the cast's rambunctious energy, breezy banter, often ad-libbed and containing inside jokes, fast-paced action, and Leo Gorcey's trademark malapropisms.
-Eg, "This calls for drastic measurements".
+Given the low budgets, simplistic stories, and crude, assembly-line production of the East Side Kids series, its enduring popularity relies on the cast's rambunctious energy, breezy banter (often ad-libbed and containing inside jokes), fast-paced action, and Leo Gorcey's trademark malaprops, like "This calls for drastic measurements."

 By 1945 Leo Gorcey had asserted himself as the top-billed star of the series, now billed as "Leo Gorcey and The East Side Kids", and insisted that producer Sam Katzman double Gorcey's $5,000 salary.
 Katzman, always cash-conscious, flatly refused and stopped the series after 1945's Come Out Fighting.
 Undaunted, Gorcey and Bobby Jordan retooled the series as The Bowery Boys.
-They recruited Huntz Hall, Gabriel Dell, Billy Benedict, and David Gorcey from The East Side Kids.
+They recruited Huntz Hall, Gabriel Dell, Billy Benedict, and David Gorcey from The East Side Kids, and Monogram released the films at the same established rate of four per year until January 1958.

-The Bowery Boys became an exceptionally popular staple of theaters and drive-ins, with the films released quarterly.
-Forty-eight Bowery Boys features were made.
-The last one, In the Money, was released in 1958.
+Revivals

+The East Side Kids came back to theaters beginning in 1949, through Astor Pictures, Favorite Films, and Savoy Films, the latter two companies owned by former Monogram executives.
+The second-run East Side films were a cheaper alternative to the first-run Bowery Boys films, and were programmed regularly in kiddie-matinée shows and action houses into the 1950s.
+The East Side films were also early arrivals on television, and were widely syndicated at a time when the major studios had not yet offered their film libraries to television.
+The films became perennials in the early days of home video; almost all of the East Side Kids films are still in circulation today.